isovector/reasonablypolymorphic.com/site/posts/2018-05-18-ecstasy-case-study.markdown

 While all of this virtual stuff worked, it didn't work particularly quickly.
-I noticed some significant regressions in performance in my RTS upon upgrading to the new version I noticed some significant regressions in performance in my RTS upon upgrading to the new version.
+I noticed some significant regressions in performance in my RTS upon upgrading to the new version.
 What was up?
 I dug in with the profiler and saw that my `GHC.Generics`-derived code was no longer being inlined.
 [HKD was performing more terribly than I thought!][terrible]

 [terrible]: /blog/hkd-not-terrible/